Best direct private lenders of personal loans in Canada

 Reputation and customer service

-Check out real customer reviews before deciding on a private lender.
-Steer clear of private lenders that pressure you into signing, avoid clearly explaining the terms of your loan or that push you to get loan insurance.
+Check out real customer reviews before choosing a private lender.
+Steer clear of private lenders who pressure you into signing, avoid clearly explaining the terms of your loan or push you to get loan insurance.
 Loan insurance adds to the cost of your loan and should be optional.

 Speed